Sonnet 194

 Somewhere along the path I lost my way,

-Until I held her solely in my dreams,
+And soon I held her solely in my dreams,

-‘Midst echos of her tender sobriquets.
+‘Midst echos of the tender things she’d say.

 In private moments when I breathe her name…

-I wonder if she smiles or does the same.
+I wonder if she smiles—or does the same.

 © Loubert S Suddaby.
 All Rights Reserved.